Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Conclusions

-Applying the proposed modelling assessment to a more realistic Nordic energy system revealed the limitations associated with solving such instances using state-of-the-art solvers.
-Specifically, even solving reduced instance sizes proved to be challenging for CPLEX \citep{cplex2009v12} and Gurobi \citep{gurobi} solvers.
-Therefore, we discretised and enumerated possible upper-level decisions allowing transmissions lines capacities to be expanded by one of the values defined in the set \{0 MW, 3000 MW, 6000 MW, 9000 MW\}.
-Afterwards, among all the possible alternatives, we determined the investment portfolio that led to the optimal solution.
-One should bear in mind that such explicit enumeration of the upper-level decisions is the limitation of our study since we constrain the possible capacities one line may have.
+It is worth mentioning that to ensure the computational tractability of the proposed model, we allowed for a number of simplifications in the modelling approach.
+In particular, our model does not account for an intranodal spatial resolution.
+Therefore, the estimates derived from the proposed modelling methodology should be considered as an initial approximation, and further refinement may be necessary for practical implementation.
+In particular, the simplifications we considered are i) considering only Kirchhoff's voltage law, ii) lack of account for revenue streams for the TSO and iii) simplification of planning horizon and truncation of the scale of uncertainty representation.
+Nevertheless, the aforementioned simplifications do not diminish policy-related insights concluded from the numerical experiments.
+In addition, applying the proposed modelling assessment to the case study representing Nordic and Baltic countries' energy systems revealed the limitations associated with solving such instances using state-of-the-art solvers.
+Therefore, we discretised and enumerated possible upper-level decisions and afterwards, among all the possible alternatives, they determined the investment portfolio maximising the welfare.
 For the input parameters, we considered two types of values named ``low'' and ``high'' in accordance with open data regarding Nordic GenCos and TSO's infrastructure expansion investments plans and current EU member's carbon taxation systems.